Alexander A. Mushtukov

 News CV Publications Talks & Outreach About & Contact

-My name is Alexander, but you can call me Alex or Sasha.
-Currently, I hold the position of Stephen Hawking Fellow at the University of Oxford, where I am part of the High Energy Astrophysics group led by Prof. Rob Fender.
-Additionally, I am a visiting scientist at Leiden Observatory in the Netherlands, collaborating with the computational astrophysics group under the guidance of Prof. Simon Portegies Zwart.
+Alexander Mushtukov currently holds the position of Stephen Hawking Fellow at the University of Oxford, where he is part of the High Energy Astrophysics group led by Prof. Rob Fender.
+Additionally, he is a visiting scientist at Leiden Observatory in the Netherlands, collaborating with the computational astrophysics group under the guidance of Prof. Simon Portegies Zwart.

-My research revolves around accretion processes onto compact objects, predominantly neutron stars, but also encompassing black holes and white dwarfs.
-I specialize in radiation hydrodynamics, radiative transfer theory, Quantum Electrodynamics (QED) under extreme field conditions, plasma physics, and computational astrophysics.
-Currently, my focus is on the study of extreme accretion onto strongly magnetized neutron stars, and I am part of the leading theoretical group contributing to research on accretion onto magnetized neutron stars for the NASA space mission IXPE (the Imaging X-ray Polarimetry Explorer).
+His research focuses on accretion processes onto compact objects, predominantly neutron stars, but also includes black holes and white dwarfs.
+He specializes in radiation hydrodynamics, radiative transfer theory, Quantum Electrodynamics (QED) under extreme field conditions, plasma physics, and computational astrophysics.
+Currently, his focus is on the study of extreme accretion onto strongly magnetized neutron stars, and he is part of the leading theoretical group contributing to research on accretion onto magnetized neutron stars for the NASA space mission IXPE (the Imaging X-ray Polarimetry Explorer).

-I earned my master's degree from Saint Petersburg State University, where I conducted research under the guidance of Prof. Dmitrij Nagirner.
-Following this, I spent two years engaged in research at Pulkovo Observatory.
-Subsequently, I transitioned to Finland and became a member of the Relativistic Astrophysics group at the University of Oulu.
-My doctoral studies were completed at the University of Turku, under the supervision of Prof. Juri Poutanen.
-I was honored to receive the Award for the best thesis of 2015 from the Doctoral Programme in Physical and Chemical Sciences for my dissertation.
+Alexander earned his master's degree from Saint Petersburg State University, where he conducted research under the guidance of Prof. Dmitrij Nagirner.
+Following this, he spent two years engaged in research at Pulkovo Observatory.
+Subsequently, he transitioned to Finland and became a member of the Relativistic Astrophysics group at the University of Oulu.

 Contact information: